 Professional Eyecare Associates has been providing quality eye care for over 20 years.
-The following is information explains some of the surgical procedures we offer.
-If you have any questions, or would like further information, please contact us.
-We’ll be happy to answer any questions you may have.
+If you have any questions or would like further information, please contact us.
+We’ll be happy to help you in any way we can.

 A cataract is a cloudy area in the lens in the front of the eye.
 There is no pain associated with the condition but there are other symptoms, including:

 - Spots in front of the eye(s)

 - A feeling of “film” over the eye(s)